-Free to Learn: Why Unleashing the Instinct to Play Will Make Our Children Happier, More Self-Reliant, and Better Students for Life by Peter Gray isn’t just a book, it’s a powerful agent of transformation.
+Free to Learn: Why Unleashing the Instinct to Play Will Make Our Children Happier, More Self-Reliant, and Better Students for Life by Peter Gray (affiliate link) isn’t just a book, it’s a powerful agent of transformation.
 I’d like to put a copy in the hands of every parent, teacher, and policy maker.

 Gray, a research professor in the field of psychology, is an expert on the evolution of play.
 I discovered his work when he started writing a blog for Psychology Today where he explores topics I had just finished researching for my book.
 He writes entirely logical, children-are-human posts illustrated with marvelous examples from Democratic schools and hunter-gatherer cultures around the world.
 Just as he does in this new book.

 Free to Learn explains why lively, inquisitive children have to be “motivated” in the school environment.
 It details the benefits of freeing kids from same-aged peer segregation.
 It highlights the social, emotional, and intellectual maturity gained through play.
 And it reinforces who we are as a species.
 We are relentlessly hungry to learn and we do so primarily using the momentum of curiosity, playfulness, and sociability.
 Interfere with those traits, you interfere with learning.